iMackshun/pokemon-gsc-trade-translator/README.md

 ## Disclaimer
 - I am not responsible for any damage or data loss that may occur while attempting to use this program.
 Use at your own risk.
 That being said, you can essentially see all of the data on the Trade screen, so if anything looks off there, cancel the trade.
 The trade only occurs after both players have confirmed, and thus the SRAM isn't at all touched until you confirm the trade.
 - This program is designed for standard trades between Gen 2 games, **NOT** the time machine, which is used for trading with a Gen 1 Pokemon game.
+I will look into seeing what needs to be modified for the RBY trade translator to see if that is possible by changing the initial state for each Gameboy.

 ## Before Using
 Before using the program, a few modifications need to be made: